simonmichael/hledger/doc/relnotes.md

 - The `commodities`, `payees` and `tags` commands now have --used/--declared/--undeclared/--unused flags, like `accounts`.
   And there has been a general cleanup of options and help across these four commands.

-- The `import` command now shows info messages on stderr, not stdout.
-  Its "no new transactions" output is more compact, showing file names not file paths.
-  And it no longer prints an extra newline.

 - The `setup` command's output has been improved.
   Lack of a pager is now reported as info, not warning (there's no default pager on Windows).